jack-bryde/Scripts/README.md

 - 👋 Hi, I’m @jack-bryde
+- I'm simply using GitHub to store useful VBA & PowerShell scripts, keep losing that damn USB stick!

+Other:
 - 👀 Interested in: health care / pre-hospital medicine / programming / statistics / data science
-- I'm simply using GitHub to store useful VBA & PowerShell scripts, but may try some amateur data science projects in the near future.
 - Familiarity with a number of languages: C, Python, R, Java.
 Would like to learn C# or C++ one day.
-- Cunningham's Law: "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
-If you are here for whatever reason, please feel free to provide feedback.
+- "The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
+(Cunningham's Law)
 - *Note: code has been heavily cut for security reasons and is unlikely to run without additional effort.
 It is here as a reminder to myself for similar projects in the future.*

 <!---